LaPingvino/progit/eo/02-git-basics/01-chapter2.markdown

 Simbolo `**/` haveblas en Git ekde versio 1.8.2.

-### Vidi viajn preparatajn kaj nepreparatajn sxangxojn ###
+### Vidi viajn preparatajn kaj nepreparatajn ŝanĝojn ###

-Se la komando `git status` diras maltro al vi — vi volas scii ekzakte kion vi sxangxis, ne nur kiuj dosieroj sxangxigxis — vi povas uzi la komandon `git diff`.
+Se la komando `git status` diras maltro al vi — vi volas scii ekzakte kion vi ŝanĝis, ne nur kiuj dosieroj ŝanĝiĝis — vi povas uzi la komandon `git diff`.
 Ni pli detale parolos pri `git diff` poste; but you’ll probably use it most often to answer these two questions: What have you changed but not yet staged?
 And what have you staged that you are about to commit?
 Although `git status` answers those questions very generally, `git diff` shows you the exact lines added and removed — the patch, as it were.

 Let’s say you edit and stage the `README` file again and then edit the `benchmarks.rb` file without staging it.
 If you run your `status` command, you once again see something like this: